 All home students entering Medicine are required to undergo an enhanced disclosure check with Access NI which costs £33.

 International students must provide a certificate of good conduct.
-It is recommended that students purchase a good quality basic stethoscope (approximately £60) and students are required to purchase a laboratory coat for practical classes in years 1 and 2 (£10).
+It is recommended that students purchase a good quality basic stethoscope (approximately £60).
+Students are required to purchase a laboratory coat for practical classes in years 1 and 2 (£10) as well as QUB branded scrubs at a cost of approximately £25-£30 per pair.
+Students will be required to buy 2 sets in years 1+2 of the course and have 3-4 sets for years 3-5 of the course.
 Medical textbooks are generally more expensive than those for other courses.

 Student Selected Component Placement: students in years 1 - 3 are required to complete 5 Student Selected Components (SSC) in total and students will incur travel, accommodation and subsistence costs depending on the availability of SSC choices.
 Accommodation and subsistence costs for clinical SSCs can be reclaimed.